 The Office of Grants and Sponsored Research (OGSR) represents the Pre-award administration office at St. John’s University.
-We provide service and support related to research activities across all schools and units at the University and work closely with the Office of Business Affairs regarding post-award items such as the financial management of sponsored projects.
+We provide services and support related to research activities across all schools and units at the University and work closely with the Office of Business Affairs regarding post-award items such as the financial management of sponsored projects.

-Sponsored programs include research, instruction and training, public service, evaluative testing, and other scholarly and creative activities conducted under the direction of University faculty and staff and funded by organizations external to the University in accordance with award regulations.
+Sponsored programs include research, instruction and training, public service, evaluative testing, and other scholarly and creative activities conducted under the direction of university faculty and staff and funded by organizations external to the University in accordance with award regulations.

 The Office also consults with the Office of General Counsel, Biosafety, and the IRB on items relating to the conduct of a sponsored project.
 We also coordinate with the Office of Institutional Advancement regarding proposals to foundations and corporate sponsors and we provide support for the University's commercial activities.

 We work with colleagues across the University to identify funding opportunities and where appropriate we bring together interdisciplinary research groups with common interests.
 We also provide guidance and training in applying for grants.
-In fiscal year 2016, $13,008,431 in research grant funding was secured.

 We provide advice on how to interpret sponsor guidelines, develop budgets, and to ensure compliance with University and sponsor requirements.
 Our office is responsible for coordination of the submission of sponsored project proposals on behalf of the University.